JetBrains/Qodana/topics/vscode.md

 <img src="vscode-problems-tab.png" dark-src="vscode-problems-tab_dark.png" width="706" alt="The PROBLEMS in VS Code" animated="true" border-effect="line"/>

+## Troubleshooting

 To disconnect from Qodana Cloud, you can use the **Qodana: Reset authentication** command.
+This can be useful in case you have several organizations under different Qodana Cloud accounts, or when you need to reset the connection without clearing settings.

 To reset all settings and credentials, you can use the **Qodana: Reset all settings** command.